The Clinical Child and Pediatric Psychology area offers two separate internship tracks.

-On this track the intern will be exposed to a variety of clinical child and pediatric psychology experiences through rotations: (1) General Child Psychoeducational Assessment, (2) Child and Adolescent Psychiatry, (3) Child Health, and (4) Autism and Neurodevelopment.
+On this track, the intern will be exposed to a variety of clinical child and pediatric psychology experiences through rotations: (1) General Child Psychoeducational Assessment, (2) Child and Adolescent Psychiatry, (3) Child Health, and (4) Autism and Neurodevelopment.
 Interns will also provide outpatient therapy across the year to children, adolescents and families addressing internalizing, externalizing and child health issues.
-To achieve training breadth, the Intern will also spend one day per week for each of 2 quarters completing minor rotations in neuropsychology and adult medical psychology.

 General Child Psychoeducational/Psychological Assessment Rotation